Street Art Murals in Los Angeles: 7 Iconic Works and Their Artists

 Rare View by D*Face, 2014, via D*Face’s Website

 This small selection of murals and artists in Los Angeles is only a very small part of the extensive range of this form of street art.
-However, this small ride through the history of muralism shows that the art form has undergone development, it has changed in many ways and still reveals its origins.
-Thus, muralism is still today a frequent form of expression for social criticism and political protest.
-At the same time, muralists such as Kent Twitchell have made the murals more popular and thus changed their meaning towards mainstream street art.
-Recently, graffiti artists have been influencing the reception and visibility of the murals for several years.
+However, this small ride through the history of muralism shows that the art form has undergone development, it has changed in many ways, and it still calls back to its origins.
+Muralism is still a frequent form of expression for social criticism and political protest today.
+At the same time, muralists such as Kent Twitchell have made the murals more popular and thus changed their significance in mainstream street art.
+In recent years, contemporary graffiti artists have influenced the reception and visibility of the murals.

 Author Image